effective-solutions/security-bundle/README.md

 ```

+- Run following code to create your user and role tables in your database

+`php app/console doctrine:schema:update --force`

-- Add following code in your 'security.yml' file
+- Add following code in your `security.yml` file

 ```
 security: